 You’ve Located A Big Buck In July, Now What?

-When I see a big buck in a field whether glassing or shining I will mark the location in my phone on a GPS app.
+When I see a big buck in a field whether glassing or shining I will mark the location in my phone on a GPS App.
 When I get home I will analyze the surrounding landscape and see if I can identify any key features that may point me in his direction.
-To learn how I do this check-out Google Earth Pro – Five Tips to Scout More Efficiently.
-To keep stress levels at a minimum I will do a quick but precise scouting mission to see if I can figure out this buck’s pattern.
-If I like what I see I will hang a treestand and place a trail camera and wait a month before returning to check the results.
+To learn how I do this check out: 15 Best Tips For Scouting Deer Using Google Earth.

 July Is For Practice & Preparation